Design and Control of a Midair-Reconfigurable Quadcopter using Unactuated Hinges: Introduction

-No actuators or complex mechanisms are added to the vehicle, keeping its mass low, and only standard off-the-shelf components (e.g. propellers, motors, and electronic speed controllers) are used in the design, with the exception of the custom 3D printed frame of the vehicle.
+No actuators or mechanisms other than the four hinges are added to the proposed vehicle, keeping its mass low, and only standard off-the-shelf components (e.g. propellers, motors, and electronic speed controllers) are used in the design, with the exception of the custom frame of the vehicle.
 Thus, the main difference between the vehicle described in this paper and a conventional quadcopter is the fact that each arm is attached to the central body via a rotational joint rather than with a rigid connection.

-These changes enable the vehicle to perform a number of tasks as shown in Figure \ref{fig:vehiclePic}, namely: \begin{itemize} \item Stable flight as a conventional quadcopter with all four arms unfolded \item Stable flight with two arms folded, allowing for the traversal of narrow tunnels \item Grasping of and flight with objects of appropriate dimensions \item Perching on wires with all four arms folded \item Traversal of narrow gaps in projectile motion with all four arms folded \end{itemize}
+These changes enable the vehicle to perform a number of tasks as shown in Figure \ref{fig:vehiclePic}, namely: \begin{enumerate} \item Sustained flight as a conventional quadcopter with all four arms unfolded \item Sustained flight with two arms folded, allowing for the traversal of narrow tunnels \item Traversal of narrow gaps in projectile motion with all four arms folded \item Perching on wires with all four arms folded \item Grasping of, and flight with, light-weight objects of appropriate dimensions \end{enumerate}

+Note that, compared to \cite{bucki2019design}, the vehicle proposed in this paper is uniquely able to perform tasks (2) and (5).
+Whereas in \cite{bucki2019design} the vehicle could only traverse narrow gaps in projectile motion with all four arms folded, in this work the vehicle is capable of hovering with two arms folded, which allows the vehicle to traverse narrow horizontal tunnels of arbitrary length and perform limited grasping tasks.
+Additionally, in this paper we demonstrate the ability of the vehicle to perform task (4) for the first time, although the vehicle in \cite{bucki2019design} is theoretically capable of accomplishing this task as well.

 By avoiding the use of complex mechanisms or additional actuators beyond the four motors used to drive the propellers, the proposed vehicle is capable of flying in the unfolded configuration with an efficiency nearly identical to that of a similarly designed conventional quadcopter.
-The main drawback of our design is the fact that stricter bounds must be placed on the four thrust forces such that the vehicle remains in the desired configuration during flight.
-However, as we will show in Section \ref{sec:vehicleAgility}, these bounds do not significantly reduce the agility of the vehicle except in terms of a decrease of the maximum yaw torque the vehicle can produce in the unfolded configuration.
+The main drawback of our design (compared to a conventional quadcopter) is the fact that additional bounds must be placed on the four thrust forces such that the vehicle remains in the desired configuration during flight.
+As we will show in Sections \ref{sec:vehicleAgility} and \ref{sec:figEight}, these bounds primarily reduce the maximum yaw torque that can be produced in the unfolded configuration, but do not otherwise significantly affect the agility of the vehicle.
+Although the vehicle controller design is marginally more complex than that of a conventional quadcopter, it has a practically identical computational complexity, and can easily be implemented on existing flight controllers.